imgag/megSAP/README.md

 ## ChangeLog

+* 10.10.2018: Updated all tools and databases to the latest releases.
 * 04.10.2018: Using Ensembl VEP for variant annotation now (was SnpEff)
 * 07.08.2018: Removed most annotation from the 'filter' column and moved the functionality to GSvar.
 * 20.07.2018: Updated ABRA2 version (attention: this changes indel positions - see ABRA2 2.06 changelog)